rage/java-programming/data/week1/5-variables.md

 | Text, i.e., `String`                  | `String text = "Hi!";`  | Text (enclosed in quotation marks).   |
 | True or false value, i.e., `boolean`  | `boolean right = true;` | A boolean contains either the value `true` or `false`.   |

-When a decimal number is represented with a floating-point number, the value can be inaccurate as floating-points are incapable of representing all decimal numbers.
+Note that when a decimal number is represented with a floating-point number, the value can be inaccurate as floating-points are incapable of representing all decimal numbers exactly.